Jay1738/CoinbaseMiddleWare/README.md

-# CoinbaseMiddleWare
+# CoinbaseApp
-Middleware for Coinbase
+Reporting for Coinbase